long1eu/flutter_i18n/README.md

   }
 }</pre>

-Optionally you can provide a fallback Locale for the unsupported languages.
-In case that the user changes the device language to an unsupported language the default resolution is:
+Optionally, you can provide a fallback Locale for the unsupported languages in case the user changes the device language to an unsupported language.
+The default resolution is:

 1. The first supported locale with the same Locale.languageCode.
 2. The first supported locale.